-Speak to Mrs Ryan
+Speak to Mr Jones

-The course aims to enable students to;
+The course aims to enable students to:

-- Work creatively when designing and making prototypes and products, applying technical and practical expertise. - Recall and apply technical knowledge and designing & making principles, including a broad range of design processes, materials techniques and equipment. - Understand the wider influences on D&T including; historical, social, cultural, environmental and economic factors. - Participate confidently and successfully in an increasingly technological world.
+Work creatively when designing and making prototypes and products, applying technical and practical expertise.

+- Recall and apply technical knowledge and designing & making principles, including a broad range of design processes, materials techniques and equipment. - Understand the wider influences on D&T including; historical, social, cultural, environmental and economic factors.